Safety Information

 - Evacuate and stay clear of the fire.

-Evacuation From Fire Areas
+Evacuation from Fire Areas

 - Feel the door from top to bottom.
 If it is hot, do not proceed.